nitotm/prosemirror-model/README.md

-> Changes: Prosemirror *marks* can only contain *marks* defined in the schema after them, so by order.
+> Changes: Prosemirror *marks* can only contain *marks* defined in the schema after them.
 In this fork, all *marks* can contain each other, but you still can use *marks* ´excludes´ attribute, to exclude some.

 # prosemirror-model